Our House

 House foundation (grey), siding (white), and foundation vent (black).
 "Perimeter" sprays should be applied where the siding overlaps the foundation, under the lip of the siding and completely around the house.
 Photo by JD DeAngelis.

-There is no need for periodic maintenance treatments, often recommended by pest control companies, nor is it necessary to locate the carpenter ant nest.
-Treat only when ant activity is detected during regular inspections.
+There is no need for periodic maintenance treatments, often recommended by pest control companies, nor is it necessary to locate individual carpenter ant nests.
+Treat only when ant activity is detected during regular inspections (see Related Articles below for ways to inspect for structural insect pests).

 (1) Inspect exterior of structure at least once each year during warm months, morning or evening.
-Look for large ants moving into or out of the structure in trails (see our article about home inspections for structural pests).
+Look for large ants moving into or out of the structure, often in more or less single file lines.

-(2) Remove all vegetation in contact with structure to at least 12".
-This ensures that you will be able to see any ants that are moving into or away from the structure.
-Ants will also use vegetation to "bridge over" the perimeter treatment (below).
-Be sure to check the roof for overhanging branches.
+(2) Remove all vegetation in contact with structure, leave at least a 12" gap between plantings and structure.
+This ensures that you will be able to see ants that are moving into or away from the structure.
+Ants will also use vegetation to "bridge over" the perimeter treatment (see below).
+Be sure to also check for overhanging branches in contact with the roof, and remove as necessary.

-(4) Finally, treat the perimeter space (perimeter treatment) where the house siding overlaps the foundation with Termidor Insecticide.
-You can do this treatment yourself or have the pest control company do it as the last step.
+(3) Treat the foundation perimeter (perimeter treatment), about where the house siding overlaps the foundation, with an insecticide registered for this application.
+Termidor Insecticide is currently labeled for this use.
+You can do this treatment yourself or have a pest control company do this step.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.